Page Content

 Child neurology outpatient services

 The child neurology outpatient clinic serves both primary and consultative patients from other pediatric services.
 All patients are seen under the supervision of an attending child neurologist.
-You have the opportunity to see and manage a broad spectrum of pediatric neurological problems, and you gain experience in the evaluation and treatment of common and unusual neurological disorders in children and adolescents of all ages.
-In addition, you have an opportunity to work in our Neurocognitive Testing Center with our neuropsychologist and school psychologists to participate in the assessment of children with a diverse array of developmental, learning, communication and cognitive disorders.
+You can see and manage a broad spectrum of pediatric neurological problems, and you gain experience in the evaluation and treatment of common and unusual neurological disorders in children and adolescents of all ages.
+In addition, you have an opportunity to work in our Neurocognitive Testing Center with our neuropsychologist and school psychologists to participate in the assessment of children with a diverse array of developmental, learning, communication, and cognitive disorders.

-Throughout your residency, you have your own child neurology continuity clinic for one-half day every other week.
-In the second and third years of training, your pediatric continuity clinic is one-half day every week.
+Throughout your residency, you have your own child neurology continuity clinic for one-half day every week.
 This allows you the opportunity to follow a panel of your own patients over a period of several years under the supervision of an attending pediatric neurologist.

 Adult neurology inpatient services